umccr/agha-aai-passport-visa-client-example/README.md

 on the developers machine.

-## Build
+## Build / Run

 A standard Unix `make` binary will be useful for all the setup/running tasks - but is not actually a requirement for any particular code.
-Make is only useful here because of the polyglot languages/environments across the whole project.
+`make` is only useful here because of the polyglot languages/environments across the whole project which makes `make` a good neutral tool.

 The rest of
 these instructions will assume that `make` is being used.
 If `make` is